MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 - Configuration data that was set by using MDM or the Settings app.

 > [!TIP]
-> If the reset option cannot be used, the [Surface Hub Recovery Tool](surface-hub-recovery-tool.md) is available to reimage the Surface Hub SSD directly.
+> If the reset option cannot be used, the [Surface Hub Recovery Tool](surface-hub-recovery-tool.md) can reimage the Surface Hub SSD directly.

 ## Reset a Surface Hub